Does religion belong in psychotherapy?

 —Kenneth I. Pargament, PhD, author of Spiritually Integrated Psychotherapy

 “All mental health professionals and trainees interested in integrating Christian principles, spirituality, and worldview into their professional psychotherapy practices would greatly benefit from this well-written, well-researched, and engaging book.”

 —Thomas G. Plante, PhD, ABPP, director of the Spirituality & Health Institute, Santa Clara University, and author of Spiritual Practices in Psychotherapy

 “Dr. Pearce’s book is an excellent resource that both religious and non-religious mental health practitioners will find very useful when working with Christian clients.
 I highly recommend it for anyone in clinical practice.”

 —Amy Wachholtz, PhD, MDiv, MS, assistant professor of psychology, University of Colorado Denver

 “An important contribution!
 Clear guidance for practitioners in how to integrate religion into evidence-based treatment when working with Christian clients.”

 “For Christian therapists, the question of how psychotherapy and religion can be used in tandem may often arise.
-There is great debate regarding whether religion belongs in psychotherapy at all, but the solution may not be as difficult to reach as people think.
-Dr. Michelle Pearce brings a practical, theological, and well-researched approach to the table in this new guide.
-CBT and Christianity are not incompatible and, in fact, can work together in a beneficial and effective way.
+There is great debate regarding whether religion belongs in psychotherapy, but the solution may not be as difficult to reach as people think.
+In this new guide, Dr. Michelle Pearce brings a practical, theological, and well-researched approach to the table.
+CBT and Christianity are not incompatible and, in fact, can work together beneficially and effectively.
 This is an excellent guide to a Christian CBT approach.”

 “Dr. Pearce offers a resource for all chaplains who wish to increase their skill development and to move toward evidence-based spiritual care of depressed persons.”